Protests today in Russia called by Khodorkovsky were a damp squib

 The second was made today when the Open Russia group of the self-exiled oligarch ‘liberal’ Mikhail Khodorkovsky also tried to stage opposition protests across Russia.

 The best that can be said about today’s protests is that they were bigger than the protests on 2nd April 2017.
-However turnout in all other respects turnout was again derisory, with the police claiming that no more than 250 people turned up in Moscow and 150 in St. Petersburg.
+However in all other respects turnout was again derisory, with the police claiming that no more than 250 people turned up in Moscow and 150 in St. Petersburg.

 RT has provided details of various other scattered protests which happened in various Russian regional towns and cities.
 However nowhere does the number of protesters appear to have been more than in the few hundreds, and in the majority of cases it seems to have been significantly less than this.